Buhl Woman

-Buhla is the name for a skeleton of a prehistoric (Paleo-Indian) woman found in a quarry near Buhl, Idaho, United States, in January 1989.
-The skeleton's age has been estimated by radiocarbon dating at 10,675 ± 95 BP, which confirms this as one of the oldest sets of human remains found in the Americas.
-The discovery was made by a quarry worker when he noticed what was found to be a thigh bone in the screen of a rock crusher.
-The nearly complete skeleton was subsequently unearthed nearby.
+The Buhl Woman was an Paleoindian Indigenous American woman whose remains were found in a quarry near Buhl, Idaho, United States, in January 1989.
+The remains are thought to have been deliberately buried.
+Radiocarbon dating has placed the age of the skeleton at 12,740–12,420 calibrated years before present, making her remains some of the oldest in the Americas, though the quality of the dating has been questioned.

+History of discovery

+The remains of the Buhl Woman were uncovered in 1989, when workers at a gravel quarry in Buhl, Idaho noticed a femur in a rock crusher.
+They then notified Herrett Center for Arts and Science, who along with the workers uncovered and collected more bones, which were eroding from the base of an approximately 5 meter high exposure of sediment.

 Scientific analysis

+Analysis of the skeleton suggests that it had disarticulated after burial but prior to being discovered.
+Many of the bones from the lower half of the skeleton were not recovered and are thought to have been destroyed by quarrying.

 An analysis of the skeleton showed that Buhla was between 17 and 21 years old, 5 ft 2 in tall, and was in general good health.
 The cause of death could not be determined.

-Carbon and nitrogen isotope analysis of Buhla's bone collagen suggests that Buhla ate largely bison and elk, with occasional salmon and other fish.
+Carbon and nitrogen isotope analysis of Buhla's bone collagen suggests that Buhl woman ate a diet high in meat, as well as anadromous fish like salmon.
 The wear patterns in her teeth indicated that the meat was cooked before eating.
 Her teeth showed signs of heavy wear caused by sand or grit, wear that would be consistent with the use of stone grinding or pounding.
 Defects in tooth enamel and lines of interrupted growth on her femur indicate periodic malnutrition.
 This nutritional stress could be seasonal and/or the result of childhood diseases.

 No genetic testing was done, and there is disagreement concerning the morphology of the skull.
 Anthropologist Todd Fenton of Michigan State University has indicated that the skull's morphology is similar to that of American Indian, while according to anthropologist Richard Jantz of the University of Tennessee, "She doesn't fit into any modern group but is most similar to today's Polynesians."